ux3d/KhronosSandbox/README.md

 ## Limitiations by purpose
 - Vulkan
   - During minimize, the update loop is stopped.
   - Helper methods for initalization are not optimal and causing a stall on the GPU.
-Again, this is done for Vulkan code simplicity.
+This is done for Vulkan code simplicity.
 - Tooling
   - gcc
   - C++17
-  - 64bit
+  - 64bit only

 ## References
 - [NVIDIA DesignWorks Samples](https://github.com/nvpro-samples/)